Do the CMB Temperature Fluctuations Conserve Parity?: Abstract

 \section{Abstract}

 Observations of the Cosmic Microwave Background (CMB) have cemented the notion that the large-scale Universe is both statistically homogeneous and isotropic.
-But is it invariant also under mirror reflections?
-To probe this we require parity-sensitive statistics: for scalar observables, the simplest is the four-point function.
-We make the first measurements of the parity-odd CMB trispectrum, focusing on the large-scale ($2<\ell<510$) temperature anisotropies measured by \textit{Planck}.
-This is facilitated by new maximum-likelihood estimators for binned correlators, which account for mask convolution and leakage between even- and odd-parity components, and achieve optimal variances within $\approx 20\%$.
+But is it invariant also under reflections?
+To probe this we require parity-sensitive statistics: for scalar observables, the simplest is the \resub{trispectrum}.
+We make the first measurements of the parity-odd \resub{scalar CMB}, focusing on the large-scale ($2<\ell<510$) temperature anisotropies measured by \textit{Planck}.
+This is facilitated by new \resub{quasi}-maximum-likelihood estimators for binned correlators, which account for mask convolution and leakage between even- and odd-parity components, and achieve \resub{ideal} variances within $\approx 20\%$.
 We perform a blind test for parity violation by comparing a $\chi^2$ statistic from \textit{Planck} to theoretical expectations, using two suites of simulations to account for the possible likelihood non-Gaussianity and residual foregrounds.
-We find consistency at the $\approx 0.5\sigma$ level, yielding no evidence for parity violation, with roughly $250\times$ the squared sensitivity of large scale structure measurements (according to mode-counting arguments), and with the advantage of linear physics, Gaussian statistics, and accurate mocks.
-The measured trispectra can be used to constrain physical models of inflationary parity violation, including Ghost Inflation, Cosmological Collider scenarios, and Chern-Simons gauge fields.
-Considering eight such models, we find no evidence for new physics, with a maximal detection significance of $2.0\sigma$.
-These results suggest that the recent parity excesses seen in the BOSS galaxy survey are not primordial in origin.
-Tighter constraints can be wrought by including smaller scales (though rotational invariance washes out the flat-sky limit) and adding polarization data.
+We find consistency at the \resub{$\approx 0.4\sigma$} level, \resub{yielding no evidence for novel early-Universe phenomena}.
+The measured trispectra \resub{allow for a wealth of new physics to be constrained; here, we use them to constrain eight primordial models, including Ghost Inflation, Cosmological Collider scenarios, and Chern-Simons gauge fields.
+We find no signatures of new physics}, with a maximal detection significance of $2.0\sigma$. \resub{Our results also indicate that the recent parity excesses seen in the BOSS galaxy survey are not primordial in origin, given that the CMB dataset contains roughly $250\times$ more primordial modes, and is far easier to interpret, given the} linear physics, Gaussian statistics, and accurate mocks.
+Tighter CMB constraints can be wrought by including smaller scales (though rotational invariance washes out the flat-sky limit) and adding polarization data.

 Since their inception in the mid-1960s, analyses of the Cosmic Microwave Background (CMB) have revolutionized modern physics, most notably through the associated development of a cosmological model \citep[e.g.,][]{WMAP:2003elm,2020A&A...641A...6P}.
 Though early work focused on the CMB frequency spectrum \citep[e.g.,][]{Fixsen:1996nj}, most contemporary experiments consider the spatial fluctuations, both in temperature and polarization \citep[e.g.,][]{ACT:2020gnv,BICEP2:2015xme,SPT-3G:2014dbx}.
 Through the measurement of polyspectra, including the power spectrum, bispectrum, and trispectrum, these can be used to constrain the physics of the early and late Universe, placing constraints on a wide variety of models.
 Upcoming experiments will significantly tighten these bounds, with much of the new information coming from polarization anisotropies at high multipoles \citep{SimonsObservatory:2018koc,CMB-S4:2016ple}.
 Given this push to smaller scales, it is interesting to ask whether this is sufficient for all models of interest; equivalently, have we exhausted all the information in the large-scale temperature fluctuations probed by full-sky experiments such as \textit{Planck}?